awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 # Designating a Security Hub administrator account<a name="designate-orgs-admin-account"></a>

-The delegated AWS Security Hub administrator account manages Security Hub membership for an organization\.
+The Security Hub administrator account manages Security Hub membership for an organization\.

+## How the Security Hub administrator account is managed<a name="designate-admin-overview"></a>

-The organization management account designates the Security Hub administrator account for the organization\.
-The administrator account selects the member accounts\.
+The organization management account designates the Security Hub administrator account in each Region\.

+The Security Hub administrator account then enables organization accounts as member accounts\.
+They can also invite other accounts to be member accounts\.
 See [Managing member accounts that belong to an organization](securityhub-accounts-orgs.md) and [Managing member accounts by invitation](account-management-manual.md)\.

 ![\[Diagram that shows how the organization management account designates an organization account as the delegated administrator for Security Hub.
 The delegated administrator becomes a Security Hub administrator account.\]](http://docs.aws.amazon.com/securityhub/latest/userguide/images/diagram_account_delegation.png)

-The organization management account can designate any account in the organization\.
-However, Security Hub recommends that the organization management account does not designate itself as the administrator account\.
-The users who have access to the organization management account to manage billing are likely to be different from the users who need access to Security Hub for security management\.

-If you have an administrator account in place from the manual invitation process, then Security Hub recommends that you designate that account as the Security Hub administrator account for your organization\.
 Member accounts can only be associated with a single administrator account\.
-The administrator account for the organization cannot enable member accounts that belong to another administrator account\.
+The Security Hub administrator account cannot enable member accounts that belong to another administrator account\.

-The delegated administrator account must be the same in each Region\.
-However, the organization management account must designate that same Security Hub administrator account separately in each Region\.

-The organization management account can also remove the current delegated Security Hub administrator account\.
-When the organization management account uses the console to remove the administrator account in one Region, it is automatically removed in all Regions\.
-The Security Hub API only removes the administrator account from the Region where the API call or command is issued\.
-To remove the administrator account from all Regions, you can use the Organizations API\.

-Remember that all Security Hub accounts must have AWS Config enabled and configured to record all resources\.
+All Security Hub accounts must have AWS Config enabled and configured to record all resources\.
 For details on the requirement for AWS Config, see [Enabling and configuring AWS Config](securityhub-prereq-config.md)\.

+### Setting the Security Hub administrator account as the delegated administrator account<a name="designate-admin-delegated-admin"></a>

+When you first choose a Security Hub administrator account, Security Hub calls Organizations to make that account the delegated administrator account for Security Hub\.

+Once you have a delegated administrator account in Organizations, then you can choose either that account or the organization management account as the Security Hub administrator account in all Regions\.
+We recommend choosing the same delegated administrator account in all Regions\.

+To choose a different account, you must remove the current Security Hub administrator account in all Regions\.

+### Recommendations for choosing the Security Hub administrator account<a name="designate-admin-recommendations"></a>

+If you have an administrator account in place from the manual invitation process, then Security Hub recommends that you designate that account as the Security Hub administrator account\.

+We also recommend that you do not designate the organization management account itself as the Security Hub administrator account\.
+This is because the users who have access to the organization management account to manage billing are likely to be different from the users who need access to Security Hub for security management\.

+The organization management account also cannot be the delegated administrator account for a service in Organizations\.

+### Removing the Security Hub administrator account<a name="designate-admin-overview-remove"></a>

+The organization management account can remove the Security Hub administrator account\.

+When the organization management account uses the console to remove the Security Hub administrator account in one Region, it is automatically removed in all Regions\.
+Security Hub also calls Organizations to remove the delegated administrator account\.

+The Security Hub API only removes the Security Hub administrator account from the Region where the API call or command is issued\.
+It does not update other Regions, and it does not remove the delegated administrator account in Organizations\.

+When you use the Organizations API to remove the delegated administrator account for Security Hub, Security Hub also removes the Security Hub administrator account in all Regions\.

 ## Required permissions to configure the Security Hub administrator account<a name="designate-admin-permissions"></a>